testpossessed/angular-cli-mock-api-seed/README.md

 }
 ```

 It tells the webpack dev server to proxy all requests for a url starting with */api* to the mock API server running on port 3000.
 So our earlier requests for http://localhost:4000/api/v1/user were proxied to http://localhost:3000/api/v1/user and the response returned as if it were local to server hosting the angular app.
+You will need to change this to match how your API services are addressed.

 ### Mock API server